heroiclabs/nakama-cocos2d-x/README.md

 Full documentation is online - https://heroiclabs.com/docs

+## Supported platforms

+Nakama Cocos2d-x C++ SDK is released with prebuilt libraries for following platforms and architectures:

+- Windows - Visual Studio 2015, 2017, 2019 (x86, x64, Debug, Release)
+- Android - Android 4.1 (armeabi-v7a, arm64-v8a, x86, x86_64)
+- Linux - Ubuntu 14.04.5 (x86, x64)
+- Mac - 10.10+
+- iOS - 5.0+ (arm64, armv7, armv7s, x86_64), Bitcode is off

 ## Getting Started

 You'll need to setup the server and database before you can connect with the client.
 The simplest way is to use Docker but have a look at the [server documentation](https://github.com/heroiclabs/nakama#getting-started) for other options.

 1. Install and run the servers.
 Follow these [instructions](https://heroiclabs.com/docs/install-docker-quickstart).

-2. Nakama Cocos2d-x C++ SDK is released with prebuilt libraries for following platforms and architectures:

-- Windows - Visual Studio 2015, 2017 (x86, x64, Debug, Release)
-- Android - Android 4.1 (armeabi-v7a, arm64-v8a, x86, x86_64)
-- Linux - Ubuntu 14.04.5 (x86, x64)
-- Mac
-- iOS - 5.0+ (arm64, armv7, armv7s, x86_64), Bitcode is off

-In theory any platform that meets the requirement for `grpc` and `boost` is also supported.
-The client is compiled with C++11.

-3. Download the SDK from the [releases page](https://github.com/heroiclabs/nakama-cocos2d-x/releases).
+2. Download the SDK from the [releases page](https://github.com/heroiclabs/nakama-cocos2d-x/releases).

-4. Integrate the SDK into your project:
+3. Integrate the SDK into your project:

 When you've downloaded the SDK archive and extracted it to `NAKAMA_COCOS2D_SDK` folder, you should include it in your project.